 Here are the four most common challenges in sales coaching:

 Some sales reps don’t feel they need sales coaching

 Many reps want training and coaching because they understand that it boosts their career development.
 Others, particularly those who consistently hit their sales quota, are hesitant.

 Reluctance to sales coaching can be solved by instituting a culture of coaching where everyone — including the coaches themselves — is mentored and coached.

 Sales coaches and managers can lead by example by continuing to receive coaching and working to develop their own skills.
 It’s good practice to strike a balance between formal and informal coaching, as this will let your sales reps know they’re not being graded and evaluated but can use the coaching session as a tool for improvement.
 It’s especially important early in the sales coaching process — when reps are hesitant — to reinforce a culture of continuous improvement.

 Leaders are unsure how to measure success

-When you understand an individual rep’s strengths and weaknesses, you can set performance goals and coach toward those goals.
-Whether it’s contract value, win rate, time to productivity, or another sales KPI, you can track the individual’s performance on a given metric over time to evaluate the effectiveness of your sales coaching.
+When you understand an individual rep’s strengths and weaknesses, you can set performance goals and coach toward these.
+Whether it’s contract value, win rate, time to productivity, or another sales KPI, you can track the individual’s performance on a given metric over time to evaluate the effectiveness of your coaching.